What You Need to Know about Drug Rehab

 Inpatient and outpatient care are both possible options, but determining which is best for a particular individual depends on their personal needs.
 If one has a supportive environment conducive to recovery at home, outpatient rehab care may be effective.
 However, if one’s usual environment provides opportunities to access addictive substances or leaves one susceptible to dangerous peer pressure, inpatient care is most often the right call.
 The severity of one’s condition plays a critical a role in this decision, with more intensive inpatient approaches suitable for moderate to severe cases of substance abuse.

-Aftercare in the form of extended care and sober living, is all about transitioning back into independent living, and giving individuals continued resources, direction, and purpose as they continue on their recovery journey.
+Aftercare in the form of sober living, is all about transitioning back into independent living, and giving individuals continued resources, direction, and purpose as they continue on their recovery journey.
 It’s also about offering strategies and techniques when temptation or difficult circumstances inevitably arise.

-Granite Recovery Centers has options for extended care rehab in four New Hampshire locations for those who desire the continued structure and support of post-primary care.
-Our Extended Care Programs feature the following:
+Granite Recovery Centers has options for aftercare rehab in four New Hampshire locations for those who desire the continued structure and support of post-primary care.
+Our Aftercare Programs feature the following:

 - Daily/weekly meetings and workshops